ijanos/ebedke/README.md

 Copy `config.py.example` as `config.py` and set the values.
-A [Facebook app token](https://developers.facebook.com/docs/facebook-login/access-tokens#apptokens) is required to read posts from facebook pages.
+A [Facebook app token](https://developers.facebook.com/docs/facebook-login/access-tokens#apptokens) is required to read posts from Facebook pages.

-Running `app.py` directly will run the Flask dev server, enough for testing purposes but not ideal for production.
+Running `app.py` directly will run the Flask dev server.
+This is enough for testing purposes but not ideal for production.

 ```